nadhirahanwar/myApp/README.md

 This policy limits where the browser can load content from, reducing the risk of malicious code execution.

-#### 3. Middleware Registration

-To apply the CSP globally to all incoming requests, the middleware is registered in the global middleware stack in `app/Http/Kernel.php`:
+Apply the CSP globally to all incoming requests, the middleware is registered in the global middleware stack in `app/Http/Kernel.php`:

 ```php
 protected $middleware = [